Abnormal Uterine Bleeding

-- Bleeding in any of the following situations is abnormal:
+Bleeding in any of the following situations is considered abnormal uterine bleeding:

 - Bleeding after menopause

-Abnormal uterine bleeding can occur at any age.
+Abnormal bleeding can occur at any age.
 However, at certain times in a woman’s life it is common for periods to be somewhat irregular.
-They may not occur on schedule in the first few years after a girl has her first period (around age 9–16 years).
-Cycle length may change as a woman nears menopause (around age 50 years).
-It also is normal to skip periods or for bleeding to get lighter or heavier at this time.
+Periods may not occur regularly when a girl first starts having them (around age 9–14 years).
+During perimenopause (beginning in the mid–40s), the number of days between periods may change.
+It also is normal to skip periods or for bleeding to get lighter or heavier during perimenopause.

 - Ectopic pregnancy